brisa-build/brisa/docs/09-deploying/06-tauri.md

 } satisfies Configuration;
 ```

-To init them, run:
+To initialize the development environment, run the following command:

 ```sh
 brisa dev
 ```

-When you run it you will see that it opens a desktop app with your web and you can work with it in development, hotreload works the same as in the browser.

-You will see that a folder `src-tauri` has been created.
-This is the folder with the integration of Brisa with Tauri.

-If you want to change the size of the window, the icons, the title or more, you can do it in the file `src-tauri/tauri.conf.json`.
+Executing this command launches a desktop app, integrating your web application.
+The development environment supports hot-reloading, mirroring the behavior of a browser.
+Notably, the integration creates a `src-tauri` folder, representing the fusion of Brisa with Tauri.

+Customizing the window size, icons, title, and other attributes can be achieved by modifying the `src-tauri/tauri.conf.json` file.

 > [!NOTE]
 >
-> Take a look at Tauri configuration fields [here](https://tauri.app/v1/api/config).
+> Explore Tauri's configuration fields [here](https://tauri.app/v1/api/config).

-## Build your Brisa desktop app
+## Building your Brisa Desktop App

-When you have `output: "desktop"` in your `brisa.config.ts` enabled, you can run:
+When the `output: "desktop"` configuration is set in your `brisa.config.ts`, execute the following command to build the application:

 ```sh
 bun run build
 ```

-Then, the corresponding executables with your OS will be created.
+This command generates the corresponding executables tailored to your operating system.
+The supported platforms include:

-It will detect your operating system and build a bundle accordingly.
-It currently supports:

 - [Windows](https://tauri.app/v1/guides/building/windows): -setup.exe, .msi
 - [macOS](https://tauri.app/v1/guides/building/macos): .app, .dmg